WeStOn2000/WeStOn2000/README.md

 Hey there! 👋

-Welcome to my GitHub, where code, coffee, and occasional chaos come together! ☕💻 I'm Weston, a full stack JavaScript developer, navigating the world of web development with React, Node, and a sprinkle of SQLite magic.
+Welcome to my GitHub, where code and occasional chaos come together! ☕💻 I'm Weston, a full stack JavaScript developer, navigating the world of web development with React, Node, and a sprinkle of SQLite magic.
 Feel free to dive into my projects, where you'll find everything from slick UIs to well-tested APIs (and maybe a bug or two I’m pretending to not see 👀).
 Whether you're here to explore, collaborate, or just see what I’m up to—enjoy the ride!